 “But where did you live?” the boy, A-Qian, asked.

 And suddenly, despite how dearly he had wished for such a moment to come, Wei Wuxian did not want to say what he had prepared to say or ask what he wanted to know.

 He was tired from the journey.
 Although A-Ying had said he smelled good, Wei Wuxian had no way of knowing his own scent except for the sweat and rain that had drenched him on his way to Qishan.
 He wanted nothing more than to make use of any basin or bucket full of water to clean himself—nothing more than to drop onto the thick pillows of the couch and sleep the whole night round.

 They were only children.
-Wei Wuxian had always wondered how one could tell the maturity of an omega from scent alone, but now that he had Wen Linfeng in from of him, he knew just how young she was.
+Wei Wuxian had always wondered how one could tell the maturity of a kunze from scent alone, but now that he had Wen Linfeng in from of him, he knew just how young she was.
 Some part of him simply knew that she would not always smell as she did now.
 All of them were too young for the questions he wanted to ask and the words he wanted to say.